-About Brighton Natural Health Foundation - BNHF (previously BNHC)
+Brighton Natural Health Foundation

+Brighton Natural Health Centre (BNHC) charity was founded in 1982 by Infinity Food Workers Co-Op.
 Infinity Foods itself was a social venture committed to providing good quality organically grown and natural foods as cheaply as possible.
 When it began in 1971 these were indeed rare on the ground.

 The vision behind Infinity was ‘individual, community and planetary health’ through the medium of sustainable agriculture and healthy diets.

-After a pause for reflection it was relaunched as Brighton Natural Health Foundation – no longer with a building in town but instead, a commitment to take the transformative power of mindful movement in all its forms into every part of the Brighton & Hove community.
+After a pause for reflection in 2023 it was relaunched as Brighton Natural Health Foundation – no longer with a building in town but instead, a commitment to take the transformative power of mindful movement in all its forms into every part of the Brighton & Hove community.

 Trustees